aws/aws-encryption-sdk-python/README.rst

 Note: You must also install the `AWS Cryptographic Material Providers Library (MPL)`_ to create and use CMMs that use keyrings.
-CMMs that use master key providers have been deprecated since v4 of this library.
+CMMs that use master key providers have been marked as legacy since v4 of this library.

 Legacy Concepts
 ===============
-These concepts mention components that have been deprecated since v4 of this library.
+This section describes legacy concepts used in earlier versions of this library.
 These components have been superseded by new components in the `AWS Cryptographic Material Providers Library (MPL)`_.
-Please avoid using these and instead use components in the MPL.
+Please avoid using these components, and instead use components in the MPL.

 Master Key Providers
 --------------------